MartinDaCosta53/VCAN2040/docs/VLCB4in4out_README.md

 Pin 20 GP15 | VLCB Yellow LED
 Pin 17 GP13 | VLCB Switch

-**It is the users responsibility that the total current that the Arduino is asked to supply stays within the capacity of the on board regulator.
-Failure to do this will result in terminal damage to your Arduino.**
+**It is the users responsibility that the total current that the Pico is asked to supply stays within the capacity of the on board regulator.
+Failure to do this will result in terminal damage to your Pico.**

 Pins defined as inputs are active low.
 That is to say that they are pulled up by an internal resistor.
 The input switch should connect the pin to 0 Volts.

-Pins defined as outputs are active high.
-They will source current to (say) an LED.
-It is important that a suitable current limiting resistor is fitted between the pin and the LED anode.
-The LED cathode should be connected to ground.
+Pins defined as outputs are active low.
+They will sink current from (say) an LED.
+It is important that a suitable current limiting resistor is fitted between +3V3 and the LED anode.
+The LED cathode should be connected to the output pin.

+This additonal circuitry can be built using any breadboard technique with which the user is comfortable.
+A circuit schematic of the authors test set is here [test circuit](PDFs/Pico 4in4out Schematic.pdf)

+It maybe that the Shield for Pico to CBus interface taht was renently show cased on the [MERG Forum](https://www.merg.org.uk/forum/viewtopic.php?f=316&t=18021) could be used but there is no information is currently available to the author for assessment.

 ### Library Dependencies

-As well as the VLCB Library suite associated with this example, the following third party libraries are required:
+As well as the [VLCB-Arduino](https://github.com/SvenRosvall/VLCB-Arduino) library suite associated with this example, the following third party libraries are required:

 Library | Purpose
 ---------------|-----------------